EmilStenstrom/mybgg/README.md

       }
       ```

       * Your're all set.
-If you cloned your project from github, you can commit your change my typing:
+If you cloned your project from github, you can commit your change by typing:

       ```
       git commit -m "Update config.json"